flipperdevices/blackmagic-esp32-s2/README.md

-# Black Magic Probe for ESP32-S2
+# Black Magic Probe / DapLink for ESP32-S2

-WiFi/USB capable version of the famous Black Magic Probe debugger.
+WiFi/USB capable version of the famous BlackMagicProbe (or DapLink) debugger.

 # Clone the Repository